 Fragile Sand Star, Astropecten fragilis

 Fragile Sand Star, Astropecten fragilis.
-Sea star collected off the Southwest coast if Baja California Sur, November 2012.
+Sea star collected off the extreme southwest coast of Baja California Sur, November 2012.
 Pictured stars diameter: 19 cm (7.5 inches).

 Phylogeny: The Fragile Sand Star, Astropecten fragilis (Verrill, 1867), is a member of the Astropectinidae Family of Sea Stars.
-The genus Astropecten is one twenty-six genera in this family, and the are one hundred four species in this genus.
-They are known in Mexico as estrella frágil.
+The genus Astropecten is one of twenty-six genera in the Astropectinidae Family, and there are one hundred four species in the Astropecten genus.
+They are known in Mexico as Estrella Frágil.
+The genus name Astropecten comes from the Greek word for “star” and the Latin word for “comb”.
+This combination refers to the comb-like plates along the arms of there sea stars.

 Morphology: Fragile Sand Stars are somewhat flattened and have only a moderately wide central disc.
 The five arms are narrow, tapering, and about 6.5 times longer than the radius of the disc.
-The plates along the margin of the arms and disc are very obvious.
+The plates along the margin of the arms and disk are very obvious.
 The aboral surface of these stars is brown to gray-brown in color, and the marginal plates are lighter in color.
-Fragile Sand Stars reach 25 cm (10 inches) in diameter.
+Fragile Sand Stars have are a maximum of 25 cm (10 inches) in diameter.

 Habitat and Distribution: Fragile Sand Stars are found on sand.
-They live subtidally to depths up to 203 M (666 feet).
-They are an eastern Pacific species and in Mexican waters they range from the Central Sea of Cortez south to Guatemala.
+They live in the lower intertidal zone and to depths up to 203 M (666 feet).
+They are a subtropical to tropical eastern Pacific species.
+In Mexican waters they range from Isla San Pedro Nolasco, Sonora, to Guatemala.
+They are absent from the west coast of the Baja Peninsula.

-Diet: Fragile Sand Stars are a poorly studied and understood species.
-There is limited documentation regarding the diet of this species.
-Other species in this family feed on bivalves, carrion, crustaceans, detritus, gastropods, sea urchins, and other sea stars.
+Diet: Fragile Sand Stars are a poorly documented and understood species.
+There is limited information available regarding the diet of this species.
+Other species in the Astropectinidae Family prey on bivalves, carrion, crustaceans, detritus, gastropods, other sea stars and sea urchins.
 All prey is swallowed whole as they do not have the ability to extrude their stomachs.

 Predators: Fragile Sand Stars are a poorly studied and understood species.
 There is little documentation regarding predation of this species.
 Other species in this family are prey for small crabs and small fish.